tfabris/BlueGigaEmpeg/README.md

 which allows you to edit the config.ini on the player.

-Change the settings in config,ini as follows (adding new section headers such as [Hijack] only if that section does not already exist):
+Change the settings in config,ini as follows (adding new section headers such as [hijack] only if that section does not already exist):

     [hijack]
     suppress_notify=2